East Georgia State College: Augusta

 EGSC Augusta (EGSC-A) was established in 2013 to replace the "University College" program of the former Augusta State University following its consolidation with Georgia Health Sciences University to form Augusta University.
-ESGC-A is located on AU's Summerville campus, with Payne Hall housing administrative functions, while classes are held in Galloway Hall.
+ESGC-A is located on AU's Summerville campus.
+The second floor of Galloway Hall houses administrative and faculty offices, while classes are held throughout the Summerville Campus.
 Students residing in Aiken County and Edgefield County, South Carolina are eligible for an out-of-state tuition waiver.

 Locations

 The main campus is on 386 acre of land in the city limits of Swainsboro, with the main entrance at the intersection of Lambs Bridge Road and Meadowlake Parkway, adjacent to the Pathway Technology Industrial Park.
 East Georgia State College's official street address is listed as 131 College Circle.

 EGSC Statesboro is located at 847 Plant Drive on the campus of Georgia Southern University.

 EGSC Augusta is located at AU's Summerville campus, located at 2500 Walton Way in the city limits of Augusta.

-The city of Swainsboro is 15 mi north of Exit 90 (U.S. Highway 1) on Interstate 16, almost halfway between Macon and Savannah.
+The city of Swainsboro is 15 mi north of Exit 90 (U.S. Highway 1/Georgia State Route 4) on Interstate 16, almost halfway between Macon and Savannah.
 By automobile, Swainsboro is approximately a 45-minute drive from Statesboro, an hour-and-a-half drive from either Macon, Savannah, or Augusta, and three hours from Atlanta.